Lightning round

 A lightning round is a round of a game or contest in which the duration of the round is a pre-determined length of time, and the goal is typically to accomplish as much as possible within that period.
 The most common format of a lightning round is in a question-and-answer game, to answer as many questions as possible within a given time limit.
 The term "lightning round" is usually reserved for a single round in a game whose normal gameplay is untimed.
 Lightning rounds are often used at quiz bowls.

 In television, a lightning round is usually accompanied by an indicator of the time remaining, and is commonly presented with some increase of intensity, such as a change of lighting, or sound effect (such as a ticking clock), or musical cue.

+History and origins

+According to the Oxford English Dictionary, the earliest recorded usage of the term "lightning round" in print appeared in 1961 in the Bridgeport Telegram, used in reference to early American quiz show formats like It's Academic.
+The mechanics of a timed, rapid-fire segment developed during the U.S. television game show expansion of the late 1950s and early 1960s, providing a definitive mechanism to break ties or accelerate the game pace before commercial breaks.

-The game show Password, while not the first to employ such a round, was the first to formally call it the "Lightning Round".
+The game show Password, which premiered in October 1961 on CBS, was the first television program to formally name its endgame the "Lightning Round".
+In this segment, a contestant attempted to guess five hidden words from one-word clues provided by their celebrity partner within a 60-second limit.

-The term was also famously used in the Friends episode "The One With the Embryos".
+Implementation in media

+Game show variations

+Following its introduction on Password, variations of the fast-paced, timed endgame became standard features across American daytime and syndicated television formats: